Naga, Camarines Sur: Food and delicacies

 Naga is known for some native foods and delicacies.

-Kinalas and lug-lug are noodle soup dishes served Bicol style, similar to mami except for a topping of what looks like a pansit palabok sauce, and the meaty dark soup made from boiling a cow's or a pig's head until the flesh falls off.
+Kinalas and log-log are noodle soup dishes served Bicol style, similar to mami except for a topping of what looks like a pansit palabok sauce, and the meaty dark soup made from boiling a cow's or a pig's head until the flesh falls off.
 Kinalas is from the old Bicol word kalas, which refers to the "fall off the bone" meat that is placed on top of the noodles.
 The soup is the broth of beef bone and bone marrow (sometimes skull and brain included) or what Manileños call bulalo.
 The soup is topped with very tender meat slices that also come from the head.
 It is usually served hot with an egg, and sprinkled with roasted garlic and spring onions.
 Kalamansi and patis may be added according to taste.
 Kinalas is usually paired with Baduya, or with Banana or camote cue.

 Other delicacies, such as, buko juice, nata de coco, and pan de Naga are found in the city.